thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 in today's fast-paced technological environment.

 I'm available to work for you on short or medium term projects, especially if they have an interesting or challenging aspect to them.
-Feel free to [contact me](contact.md), and I will always get back to you.
+Feel free to [contact me](contact.md), and I’ll get back to you within a day or two.
+No commitment, no sales pitch.
 If we agree that I could help you, we can schedule a chat.
 I'll be happy to provide a quote.

 When reaching out about a project, it helps to include:

 - Current infrastructure setup and pain points
 - Goals and timeline for the project
 - Team size and technical background
 - Budget range (if established)

 This information helps me provide more targeted advice and determine if we’re a good fit for working together.